 Through research and investigation, we’re uncovering what it takes to future-proof Vancouver’s economy

 The Economic Transformation Lab (ETL) is a research program developed by the Vancouver Economic Commission (VEC) to prepare Vancouver’s economy for global trends anticipated to impact the region within the next 15 years.
 By leveraging academic and industry collaborations, the ETL aims to produce research that results in actionable goals, best practices, and insights that inform policy advocacy or programs to help future-proof Vancouver.

 We are pleased to have been supported by Beedie School of Business at Simon Fraser University (SFU) for our inaugural studies, and also acknowledge Mitacs and their Accelerate and Elevate programs for securing additional resources to conduct the research.

 These are some of the criteria we use to select and design our projects

-The project involves key global shifts likely to impact Vancouver’s economy in the next 10-15 years
+The project involves key global shifts likely to impact Vancouver’s economy within the next 15 years

 The project relates to building a more resilient Vancouver economy

 The project informs initiatives that the VEC or its partners could undertake for the benefit of the future economy

 The Economic Transformation Lab is delivering insightful research on key topics